the-commons-project/jupyterhealth-exchange/README.md

 ### Patients & Practitioners

-- Any user accessing the Web UI is a data consumer and considered a [Practitioner](https://build.fhir.org/practitioner.html)
+- Any user accessing the Web UI is considered a [Practitioner](https://build.fhir.org/practitioner.html) (data consumer) by default
-- Any user uploading data is considered a [Patient](https://build.fhir.org/patient.html)
+- [Patient](https://build.fhir.org/patient.html) users (data producers) are registered by Practitioners and sent a link to upload data
-- The same OAuth2.0 strategy is used for both Practitioners and Patients, the only difference being that the credentials are provided out-of-band for Patients
+- The same OAuth2.0 strategy is used for both Practitioners and Patients, the only difference being that the authorization code is provided out-of-band for Patients

 ### Organizations

-- An [Organization](https://build.fhir.org/organization.html) is a group of Practitioners
+- An [Organization](https://build.fhir.org/organization.html) is a group of Practitioners, Patients and Studies
 - An Organization is typically hierarchical with sub-Organizations eg Institution, Department, Lab etc
+- A Practitioner belongs to one or more Organization
-- A Patient belongs to a single Organization (TBD: belong to multiple)
+- A Patient belongs to one or more Organization
-- A Practitioner belongs to at least one Organization
+- A Study belongs to one single Organization

 ### Studies